The covid-19 recession is the most unequal in modern U.S. history

 By the end of the summer, the downturn was largely over for the wealthy — white-collar jobs had mostly rebounded, along with home values and stock prices.
 The shift to remote work strongly favored more-educated workers, with as many as 6 in 10 college-educated employees working from home at the outset of the crisis, compared with about 1 in 7 who have only high school diplomas.

-[The Trump vs. Obama economy — in 16 charts]
+[The Trump economy vs. the Obama economy — in 16 charts]

-Deep pain remains nearly seven months into the crisis: Employment for low-wage workers was still down more than 20 percent in August from the summer before and around 10 percent for middle-wage workers.
+Deep pain remains nearly seven months into the crisis.
+Employment for low-wage workers was still down more than 20 percent in August from the summer before and around 10 percent for middle-wage workers.

 Americans ages 20 to 24 suffered the greatest job losses, by far, of any age group when many businesses closed in the spring.
 College-age workers and recent graduates tend to be overrepresented in low-paying retail and restaurant jobs, which allow them to gain a toehold in the workforce and save money for school or training.
 While about half of the jobs have returned for this age group, they still have a steep climb — roughly 2 million more jobs — to get back to pre-coronavirus levels.
 Young Black workers remain the furthest behind.